 I frequently encounter patients who feel that there must be an anatomical problem that is progressing as their pain is getting worse.
 There has been no further injury.
 Nonetheless, these patients become even more focused on finding the problem and having it surgically fixed.

 I am extremely committed to not missing an anatomical problem.
 It is not good for anyone.
-Sometimes though, pain isn’t related to a structural problem.
-In these cases, the pain gets because of the way the brain processes any repetitive stimulus.
-Your brain learns your pain the way you learned about U.S. history when you were in school.
+Most of the time, increasing pain isn’t related to a structural problem.
+In these cases, the pain gets worse because of the way the brain processes any repetitive stimulus.
+Your brain learns your pain the way you learned about U.S. history when you were in high school.
 Most of us learned our homework through repetition, and much of the knowledge gained becomes part of who we are.
 It becomes ingrained in the brain.

 When your brain is hammered week after week, month after month, and sometimes year after year with the same pain impulses, it becomes very efficient in processing them.
 It takes less of an impulse from your back to elicit the same response in the brain.
 The same impulse causes more neurons in the brain to fire.
 It is this process that causes patients to complain that their pain is getting much worse in spite of no additional trauma.